 Kokumo got to her in two steps and held her hand.
 “Did I say something wrong?”
 He asked looking confused.
 “I thought that was your dream.”

 Ajoke looked away.
 “Let me go Kokumo.”

 Kokumo refused to let her go.
 “Okay, I’m sorry.
+Please I apologize if I said something wrong.
 I don’t want you to leave in anger and I really want to see you again.
 I close from work at 6pm and I am usually home by 7.”